wifisensing/PicoScenes-Manual/source/status.rst

 Development Status
 ========================

-PicoScenes is still under active development.
+PicoScenes is *still* under *very active* development.
 We are adding new features, new controls, and fix bugs.
 Checkout the changelogs for the latest progress.

 `PicoScenes Platform Changelog <https://zpj.io/PicoScenes/platform-changelog>`_